FanDuel’s Dinger Tuesday, Explained: Why This Beloved Promotion Is So Valuable

-One of FanDuel’s most popular promotions is back for the 2022 MLB season, as Dinger Tuesday makes a full return this week.
+One of FanDuel’s most popular promotions is back for the 2024 MLB season, as Dinger Tuesday is back once again.

-The home run is one of the most exciting plays in baseball, and Dinger Tuesday became a betting favorite during last year’s MLB season, running through August.
+The home run is one of the most exciting plays in baseball, and Dinger Tuesday became a betting favorite during the past few MLB seasons, running through August.

 Let’s break down why Dinger Tuesday is such a valuable promotion and explain how it works.

-Regardless of whether or not the player you bet on homered, you would receive $5 back in site credit per home run hit in the game.
-The math worked out to be about $12.20 in positive expected value per game on average, without accounting for the vig associated with these home run props.
+The math worked out to be about $12 in positive expected value per game on average, without accounting for the vig associated with these home run props.

-FanDuel changed the promotion slightly this year to give away free bets instead of site credit for the bonus money — and lowered the expected value return because of it.
-Despite this change for 2022, the promotion remains +EV and is still more than profitable enough to play in every game if you’re willing to invest $375 for a normal 15-game Tuesday schedule.
+FanDuel changed the promotion slightly in 2022 to give away bonus bets instead of site credit for the bonus money — and lowered the expected value return because of it.
+Despite this change, the promotion remains +EV.

-The max amount of bonus money received was $25 back, so if there were six homers, you’d max out at $25.
+The max amount of bonus money received was $25 back, so even if there were six homers, you’d still max out at $25.

 Example